joshgontijo/stream-client/README.md

 ```

 ### Reconnection
-If the conection gets dropped by the server, the client by default, will close all the resources and reconnect.
+If the connection gets dropped by the server, the client by default, will close all the resources.
-To disable auto reconnection use `autoReconnect(false)`
+To enable auto reconnection use `reconnect(true)`
 ```java

 public class App {